Some halting problems for abelian sandpiles are undecidable in dimension three

-{\sc P+f local halting prediction.} Given a periodic sandpile with finitely many chips added, does the origin topple infinitely many times?
+{\it P+f local halting prediction.} Given a periodic sandpile with finitely many chips added, does the origin topple infinitely many times?

-We start from the sandpile that we built in section \ref{buildingturing} to simulate a Turing machine.
+We begin with the sandpile that we built in section \ref{buildingturing} to simulate a Turing machine.
 Every vertex topples at most once, so the operation of the Turing machine itself will not make the origin topple infinitely many times.
 We will set up a sandpile configuration that will topple every vertex infinitely often, and that can be set off by a wire.
-On the other hand, there will be a large region which is far enough away from criticality that the sandpile circuits we built in section~\ref{howgates} can function normally inside it without setting it off.
+There will be a large region which is far enough away from criticality that the sandpile circuits we built in section~\ref{howgates} can function normally inside it.

-Consider a cubical periodic domain in $\mathbb Z^3$ with period $n$.
-We break vertices into four types.
+Suppose that we have a cubical periodic domain in $\mathbb Z^3$ with large unspecified period $n$.
+We break the vertices in the periodic domain into four types.
 A vertex $(x, y, z)$ is a {\sl face vertex} if exactly one coordinate is zero modulo $n$, an {\sl edge vertex} if two are, and a {\sl corner vertex} if all three are.
 All other vertices are {\sl body vertices}.

-We are about to put chips on every vertex that doesn't have chips on it already.
-But before doing that, we need to rearrange the circuit so that it won't cause unwanted topplings on the faces or edges.

-Start with the vertex halting machine as in section \ref{vertexhalting}, but disconnect the alarm wires from the origin.
-Now, move the gates and wires, possibly enlarging the periodic domain, so that, first, none of the wires or gates are within distance one of any edge or corner vertex, and second, everything is spaced out enough that the operation of the circuit puts: \begin{itemize} \item at most two chips on any body vertex without chips on it already, and \item at most one chip on any face vertex without chips on it already. \end{itemize}

-This is possible because the edges and corners together make a sparse cubic mesh, so there is plenty of room for gates and wires in the body of the cubes, and circuits in adjacent cubes can be connected by wires running through the faces, which can have as much space between them as one likes.
-It will be seen that none of the gates put more than two chips on adjacent vertices, so the above conditions can be met just by leaving enough space between parts.